We’re cooked. AI agents are going to take our jobs.

 If you can create a step-by-step process for doing something, it can be automated.
 And that is the ultimate goal of AI agents.

-On the plus side, AI agents will help you do a lot more with fewer people.
-This is great if you’re a solopreneur or freelancer.
+On the plus side, AI agents for business will help you do a lot more with fewer people.
+This is great if you're a solopreneur or freelancer.
 What you would have given to a virtual assistant can now be done with an AI agent platform — and they don’t need coffee breaks (although who doesn’t love those).

 Now that we know what these tools are, let me go over some things you should be aware of when evaluating AI agent companies and how to know if they make sense for you.